Dark-Knight11/Android101/Java/Retrofit/HarryPotter.md

 There is no need of any authentication to use this [API](https://hp-api.herokuapp.com/).

-Here also we are going to display image so we'll implement glide to do that.
+Here we are going to display image so we'll implement glide to do that.

 ```Java
 implementation "com.github.bumptech.glide:glide:4.12.0"